StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
-# Subobject: Show Properties of Subobject's Parent Page
+# Subobjects: Show Properties of the Subobject's Parent Page

 In some cases one might not only want to query for subobject data but also for _properties_ that are defined on the _subobject's parent page_.
 <!-- The process to do that contains the following steps: -->